82d70b32w/kissy/README.md

 Kissy is the [suckless terminal](https://st.suckless.org/) fork with some features and love.

-I wanted to make something that doesn't turn computers into ovens, so I found a "literally the best terminal emulator ever" made a better one.
+I wanted to make something that doesn't turn computers into ovens, so I found a "literally the best terminal emulator ever" and made a better one.
 Not really, because I'm not fluent in C and the project has been kind of abandoned.
 I switched to Wayland, so if you decide to install what you find here, be aware of the lack of updates and spaghetti inside.

 ## Features